-R4442 Evidence Disclosure Strategies in Investigative Interviews of evidence and information during investigative interviews to elicit the maximum amount of truthful information from the interviewee.
+R4442 Evidence Disclosure Strategies in Investigative Interviews

+Research and develop a comprehensive model and set of techniques that optimize the disclosure of evidence and information during investigative interviews to elicit the maximum amount of truthful information from the interviewee.
 This effort shall also include a validated training course to teach the model and techniques.
 The model and techniques shall be developed by using empirical evidence and available research literature on employing non-coercive, rapport-based, non-accusatorial interviewing techniques that have been demonstrated to be effective (e.g., the Strategic Use of Evidence, the Scharff technique).
 None of the tactics and procedures shall require the use of any equipment or hardware.
 New research shall also be conducted that refines, validates, and further develops the model and techniques.